 - \\\\13.
-Based on Acts 20:7, why did the church at Troas come together?
-They met "to break bread" (the Lord's Supper).
+Based on Acts 20:7, why did the church at Troas gather together?
+They gathered "to break bread" (another reference to the Lord's Supper).
 The phrase "to break bread" is, in Greek, a telic infinitive that denotes a purpose or objective.
-Their meeting was a meating! - The Primary Purpose: The Lord's Supper.
+Their meeting was a meating! - The Primary Purpose of the Gathering: The Lord's Supper.
 The main reason the church at Troas met each Lord's Day was to eat the Lord's Supper.
-If this reflects the general practice of the early church, it should also be the main reason for our church meetings today. - The Secondary Purpose: Paul's Teaching.
-The church gathered on the first day of the week to eat the Lord's Supper.
-Paul used that gathering as an opportunity to teach to the gathered saints. - "the first day of the week" (20:7): The early church's regular practice was to meet on the first day of each week.
-Early church father Justinian, about A.D.
-160, stated that "And on the day called Sunday, all who live in cities or in the country gather together to one place ... when our prayer is ended, bread and wine and water are brought ... and everyone participates in that over which thanks have been given."
+This suggests that it should also be the main reason for church gatherings today. - The Secondary Purpose of the Gathering: Paul's Teaching.
+The church regularly gathered on the first day of the week to eat the Lord's Supper.
+Paul used that regular gathering as an opportunity to teach to the gathered saints. - "the first day of the week" (20:7): It is noteworthy that the early church met on the first day of the week.
+Justin Martyr, writing about A.D.
+160, stated: "on the day called Sunday, all who live in cities or in the country gather together to one place ... when our prayer is ended, bread and wine and water are brought ... and everyone participates in that over which thanks have been given."